Isla Fisher biography

 Date of Birth: February 3, 1976

 Because of her father's job as a banker for the United Nations, Isla Fisher, who is of Scottish descent, was born in the Middle Eastern country of Oman.
 A few years after her birth, the family moved to Australia, where she grew up in Perth.
 At the age of nine, Isla began working as a professional actress, starting first in TV commercials.
 By the time she was 17, she was playing regular roles in hit Australian TV series such as Paradise Beach and Home and Away.

 She progressively found herself getting larger roles in I Heart Huckabees (2004) starring Mark Wahlberg and Naomi Watts, Wedding Crashers (2005) with Owen Wilson and Vince Vaughn, Definitely, Maybe (2008) opposite Ryan Reynolds and Abigail Breslin and finally, the lead role in Confessions of a Shopaholic (2009).
 She provided a voice for the animated features Rango (2011), starring Johnny Depp and Rise of the Guardians with Hugh Jackman, Alec Baldwin and Chris Pine.
 She also appears in The Great Gatsby (2013) alongside Leonardo DiCaprio.
-More recently, she can be seen in The Brothers Grimsby (2016), Nocturnal Animals (2016), and Keeping Up with Joneses (2016).
+More recently, she was seen in films such as The Brothers Grimsby (2016), Keeping Up with Joneses (2016), Tag (2018) and The Beach Bum (2019).

-The author of two best-selling novels, "Seduced By Fame" and "Bewitched," Fisher is currently working on her first screenplay.
-She divides her time between in London and Los Angeles and lives with husband, actor Sasha Baron Cohen, and their daughter, Olive Cohen.
+The author of two bestselling novels, "Seduced By Fame" and "Bewitched," Isla is currently working on her first screenplay.
+She divides her time between in London and Los Angeles and lives with husband, actor Sasha Baron Cohen, and their three children: Olive, Elula and Montgomery.

 Isla Fisher Filmography